Why is algae growing in the Pittsburgh International Airport?

 This aerium installation has the photosynthetic capacity of over 5,000 plants.
 The algae grown in this system is spirulina (Arthrospira platensis).
 It can be recycled in downstream applications such as composting, nutrition, pigments, bioplastics, biofuels, or to fertilize the plants you see around the airport!
 Buildings of tomorrow will use this technology to improve the air you breathe while conserving precious resources.

 How can you get involved?

 Looking for a way to reduce carbon dioxide in your own home or office?
 Checkout our consumer aerium here

 Interested in pilot testing one of the commercial aerium living technology units?
-Email us at email@example.com to learn more.
+Tell us more about your project with this form or email us at email@example.com!